 |A14 IDT (Integrated Delivery Team) working on behalf of Highways England

-In a ground-breaking initiative, VGC is working in partnership with supply chain partners Reliable Contractors, Danny Sullivan Group and Hercules Site Services to form an integrated labour team (ILT), which supplies appropriate labour resources to the project.
-“We went through a very challenging tender process,” said Chris Ryan, operations director.
-“It started with a comprehensive pre-qualification questionnaire, then we were audited, including a behavioural assessment.
-It was all remarkably thorough.”
+In a ground-breaking initiative, VGC works in partnership with supply chain partners Reliable Contractors, Danny Sullivan Group and Hercules Site Services to form an integrated labour team (ILT), which supplies all labour resources to the project.
+Together, we manage a diverse workforce of more than 300 people.

-VGC teams started by digging the trial holes early in the project, and then moved on to:
+Our workforce started by digging the trial holes early in the project, and then moved on to: